Bird point counts

 The Bird Point Counts project aims to:

-- Compare abundance estimates to species richness and abundance estimates derived from passive acoustic monitoring.
+- Compare species richness and abundance estimates to estimates derived from passive acoustic monitoring.

 3.2 PROJECT BACKGROUND